John Haran: Playing career

 Haran made his debut for St Eunan's in 1995.
 He won eight Donegal Senior Football Championships, the last of which came in 2014 (including the infamous 1997 championship which was won on the pitch then lost in the boardroom, but which Haran personally counts) before he retired from senior football in 2017.
 In spite of this "retirement", Haran was man of the match in the final of the 2014 Donegal Senior Football Championship.

 Declan Bonner handed him his inter-county league debut in 1998.
 He made his championship debut against Cavan at Breffni Park on 12 May 2002.
 He started the first game of Brian McEniff's last spell as Donegal manager, a league defeat to Galway in Tuam in February 2003.
 He made a late substitute appearance for John Gildea in the 2003 All-Ireland Senior Football Championship semi-final against Armagh.

 Haran has been sent off in the past.

 He also played for St Mary's in the Sigerson Cup.

 He was one of those who made known his displeasure at Vincent Hogan over Hogan's infamous "sheep" jibe against Jim McGuinness and his team in a national newspaper.

 He now plays on the reserve team for St Eunan's and in the Autumn of 2018 won his first Donegal Senior Reserve Championship medal, coming off the bench against Naomh Conaill to help steer the youthful Letterkenny side to victory.

 Administrative career

 Haran served as vice-chairman of his club for five years, before succeeding Cathal Green as chairman in late 2019.
+Eugene Duffy succeeded Haran as chairman in 2025.